Set up targeting

 - A whole country (for example, United States).

-- A sub region (a state, province, or metro area).
+- A sub-region (a state, province, or metro area).

 - Multiple regions, if you sell into more than one geography.

-For your first campaign, start narrow.
-One country, or even one metro, gives you cleaner data than a sprawling international target.
-You can expand later once you know what works.
+For a first campaign, start narrow.
+One country, or even one metro, gives you cleaner data than a sprawling international target, and you can expand later once you know what works.
+If your product only serves customers in specific places, list only those, Google won't override your geo settings, so anything outside your selection never sees ads.

 Add seed keywords